Jean-MarcHarvengt/TeensyCEC/README.md

   - kempston joystick supported but on screen keyboard may not answer in some games
   - I2C custom keyboard support!
 - teensy81:
+  - zx80 and zx81
   - .P, .81 and .80 format support (rename .56 for Zx81 hires game that requires 48k or more)
   - I2C custom keyboard support!
-  - HIRES support
+  - HIRES support for zx81
-  - Zx80 support
+  - zx80 support
-  - YM sound support
+  - YM sound support for zx81

 - general: